 Snapshotter Module

-The Snapshotter interface lets your agent capture workspace state as a serializable handle, then restore or branch from that handle.
-Useful for "explore a hypothesis, roll back if it doesn't pan out" patterns and Jupyter-style checkpointing.
+The Snapshotter interface lets your agent capture workspace state as a serializable handle, then restore, branch from, list, or delete that handle.
+Useful for "explore a hypothesis, roll back if it doesn't pan out" patterns and Jupyter-style checkpointing — and for keeping snapshot storage bounded under sustained agent use.

 Interface